epfl-ada/ada-2020-project-milestone-p3-p3_binging_with_babbage/README.md

 ### Research Questions

-A list of research questions you would like to address during the project:
+A list of research questions we would like to address during the project:

 - Who is a Tesco customer?
 Since Tesco stores are not uniformly scattered across london, can we identify what makes an area an operational target for Tesco?
 - Is there a significant difference in nutrients, both on an individual level and in their distribution between different cultural groups?